dimstav23/GDPRuler/AMD_SEV_SNP/README.md

 In step 5 above, we use the parameter `-bridge virbr0`, so that our VMs use the virtual network bridge `virbr0`.
 Our script [`prepare_net_cfg.sh`](./prepare_net_cfg.sh) checks the given virtual bridge and adjust the prefix of the IP declared in the network configuration file.
 Example configuration files are given in the [cloud_configs](./cloud_configs/) folder.
 They are used mainly to pre-determine the IPs of the VMs in the network.

-### Notes
+### Manual ssh connection setup
-- After you make sure that networking works fine and you can reach the VM guest from the host, you can log-in the VM using ssh (after placing your ssh keys in the `~/.ssh/autorhized_keys` file of the guest VM)
+- After you make sure that networking works fine and you can reach the VM guest from the host, you can log-in the VM using ssh (after placing your ssh keys in the `~/.ssh/autorhized_keys` file of the guest VM).

-### TODO
+### Useful links
-- Add authorization keys inside the cloud-config itself
+- Sample cloud-config and network-config for cloud-init can be found [here](https://gist.github.com/itzg/2577205f2036f787a2bd876ae458e18e).
+- Additional options of the cloud-config, such as running a specific command during initialization, can be found [here](https://www.digitalocean.com/community/tutorials/how-to-use-cloud-config-for-your-initial-server-setup)